Home

 David’s older brother, Tim, and younger brother, John, were close in age, so they were always around to give family support.
 Not that David needed it much.
 In high school he started dating Liz Russo, who was smart, clever and gorgeous.
 Her blond hair, perfect hairdo, and cute legs instilled the envy of most of Dave’s classmates.
 At the Loyola school dances, with the mirror ball swirling colored lights in the Creaghan Library, we could depend on Dave to be there with Liz, suggestively draped over his shoulders for the slow dances.
 He taught us how to slow dance.
 Dave had the Beatles hair cut and the Bee Gee’s suits, which made him seem extra cool and sophisticated.

 Loyola classmate, Jeff Christ, recalls the dramatic academic and social upheaval in the curriculum that Fr.
-Murray and the Board implemented in 1969-1970.
+Leo Murray, SJ and the Board implemented in 1969-1970.
 It made the alumni nervous and several Board members resigned.
 The situation for coat and tie clad students at Blakefield was another matter.
 “The campus was more open … the innovation provided us a sense of freedom, and it was wonderful.”
 Jeff visualizes that the benches outside of Wheeler Hall became private space for a sophomore club.
 He claims that David and he were sharp dressers at the time.
 “Dave got me interested in music (Elton John, of course) and we talked endlessly about the upcoming weekend and our girlfriends … Dave’s dazzling smile, warmth, impish sense of humor and enthusiasm (he had a way of gently clapping his hands as he spoke) were magnetic.”
 Those club sessions also included scheming to get off campus for food.
 Their number one destination was Chalet Charles.
 The craving was for a roast beef on rye, David’s favorite.

 David liked the occasional football game and he could mix up the razzle-dazzle, with emphasis on the RAZZLE.
 The Sunday morning games were held on a make-shift field at St. Mary’s Seminary on Roland Avenue.
 The usual suspects at the touch/tackle games included Bill Zorzi, Billy Rodgers, Scott Keim, Bill Birmingham, Dailey Kennedy, Scott Dunbar and David.
 Barbing and laughing after nearly every play, David was clearly in his element.
 After the games the boys would head down the block to Morgan Millard for an ice cream cone.